Free Walking Tour Berlin

 The Fall of the Berlin Wall

-As the 1980s came to a close, winds of change were sweeping across Eastern Europe.
-East German citizens increasingly protested against their oppressive government, demanding a more democratic society.
-The fall of the Berlin Wall was triggered by a series of events that culminated in a historic night of celebration on November 9, 1989.
+At the end of the 1980s, winds of change were blowing across Eastern Europe.
+Protests by east German citizens became more and more anti their oppressive government, who wanted a more democratic society.
+We also could point to a series of events leading up to the fall of the Berlin Wall but it ultimately culminated in a historic night of celebration on November 9, 1989.

 The Peaceful Revolution

-Under mounting pressure, the East German government announced new travel regulations on November 9, 1989.
-This announcement was intended to ease restrictions on travel to the West.
-However, due to miscommunication and confusion, the statement took on a different meaning in the eyes of the public.
+Unpublished November 9, 1989: Under mounting pressure the East German government announced new travel regulations on this day.
+It was meant to assuage the restrictions on travel to the West.
+But with a miscommunication and confusion, the statement had different meaning in mind of public.

 The Fall of the Wall